tainacan/tainacan-wiki/dev/creating-metadata-type.md

 ```

 Notice first the "props" on the component.
 They are passed to every metadata:
-- `metadadum` is the metadatum object itself, wich also contains the `metadata_type_options`;
+- `metadatum` is the metadatum object itself, which also contains the `metadata_type_options`;
 - `value` is the value used for binding whatever is the content of this metadatum;
 - `id` is the metadatum id;
 - `disabled` is a boolean handled by the Item's form, which can be used to disable any inner component in case the options are not loaded and other situations that might be desired;

 The "data" here has only a copy of the input value, passed during the `created()` lifecycle.
-Props are usualy not to be modified so we use this as an internal variable.
+Props are usually not to be modified so we use this as an internal variable.

-The "methods" here simply delegate the blur and input events to the default parent component, which is responsible for passing this values to the Item's form. **Attention: all metadatum component must emit an input value, passing the updated value that they received from the props**.
+The "methods" here simply delegate the blur and input events to the default parent component, which is responsible for passing these values to the Item's form. **Attention: every metadatum component must emit an input value, passing the updated value that they received from the props**.

 In the above example, a custom component from [Buefy](https://buefy.github.io/), `b-input` is used.
 You can use any javascript available from your plugin here, or just try out theirs, as it's already loaded on Tainacan's plugin.
-The styling also come from this library, inheriting [Bulma](http://bulma.io/), and it's recommended the use of their classes as most are overrided by Tainacan stylesheets.
+The styling also comes from this library, inheriting [Bulma](http://bulma.io/), and it's recommended the use of their classes as most are override by Tainacan stylesheets.